blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ) )
     ```

-5. Refresh the AdventureWorks database in Object Explorer by right clicking it and choosing Refresh.
+5. Refresh the AdventureWorks database in Object Explorer by right-clicking it and choosing Refresh.

 6. Right-click the AdventureWorks database, choose Tasks, Stretch, then select Monitor.